aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

     - review the list of [Known Installation Issues](#251-known-installation-issues) in section 2.5.1 below
     - review the Accelerator Basic Operation and Frequently Asked Questions [(FAQ) Document](../faq/faq.md)
 11. Once the pipeline completes (~10 mins), the main state machine, named `ASEA-MainStateMachine_sm`, will start in Step Functions
 12. The state machine time is dependent on the quantity of resources being deployed.
-On an initial installation of a more complex sample configuration files, it takes approximately 1.5 hours to execute.
+On an initial installation of a more complex sample configuration files, it takes approximately 2 hours to execute (depending on the configuration file).
 Timing for subsequent executions depends entirely on what resources are changed in the configuration file, but often takes as little as 20 minutes.
     - While you can watch the state machine in Step Functions, you will also be notified via email when the State Machine completes (or fails).
 Successful state machine executions include a list of all accounts which were successfully processed by the Accelerator.
 13. The configuration file will be automatically moved into Code Commit (and deleted from S3).
 From this point forward, you must update your configuration file in CodeCommit.
 14. You will receive an email from the State Machine SNS topic and the 3 SNS alerting topics.
 Please confirm all four (4) email subscriptions to enable receipt of state machine status and security alert messages.
 Until completed, you will not receive any email messages (must be completed within 7-days).